Glorious First of June: French recovery

 Lord Howe however debunks that report entirely, claiming that it never occurred, a position followed by many British sources.
 Some interesting light is thrown on this story by Thomas Carlyle, who originally included the legend in his history of the French Revolution.
-When Admiral John Griffiths—who, as a lieutenant on HMS Culloden at the time, had been an eyewitness to the sinking—publicly challenged Carlyle's tale, dismissing both Barère's version of the tale and Carlyle's own poetic license, Carlyle set out to get to the bottom of the story, eventually unearthing the official report of Vengeur by Captain Renaudin.
-Carlyle concluded that Barère had concocted a "cunningly devised fable", and changed his account of the sinking of Vengeur in subsequent editions.
+When Admiral John Griffiths—who, as a lieutenant on HMS Culloden at the time, had been an eyewitness to the sinking—publicly challenged Carlyle's tale, dismissing both Barère's version of the tale and Carlyle's own poetic license, Carlyle set out to get to the bottom of the story, eventually unearthing the official report of Vengeur de Peuple by Jean François Renaudin.
+Carlyle concluded that Barère had concocted a "cunningly devised fable", and changed his account of the sinking of Vengeur de Peuple in subsequent editions.
 William James provides an alternative theory when he suggests that any person who behaved in such a manner on the stricken ship was acting under the influence of alcohol.
 In his Histoire de la Marine Française, Claude Farrère attributes the sinking to failure of the crew to close damaged lower gunports, claims that a good part of the crew evacuated the ship, and describes the patriotic cries as those of wounded men trapped on the sinking ship with no hope of rescue.)
 Having escaped to the east, Villaret made what sail his battered fleet could muster to return to France, and dispatched his frigates in search of the convoy.
 Villaret was also hoping for reinforcements; eight ships of the line, commanded by Admiral Pierre-François Cornic Dumoulin, were patrolling near the Ushant headland.
 Behind him to the west, the British took the whole night to secure their ships and prizes, not setting out to return to Britain until 05:00 on 2 June.